farlee2121/DevEssentialsBlog/_drafts/2022-04-26-Improved-completeness-automatic-random-testing.md

 Adding constraints to primitive types didn't work out.
 However, I realized that the constraints don't need a special construct.
 Constraints live in the factories of their types.
 The constraints can be introspected from these factories and used to create automatic random tests without modifying the code base.

 Systems that rely on exceptions can still use such testing, they'll just measure that their system has many hidden side-effects.
+For example, the testing tool could report a percentage of valid inputs that produced invalid outputs or system errors.
-This kind of testing forms an impartial measurement for systems that want to migrate toward total function signatures.
+This kind of testing forms an impartial measurement of unadvertised data constraints for systems that want to migrate toward total function signatures.

 ## Conclusion